 The study was performed using polysomnographic methods.
 Researchers have attached suprasternal microphones to assess the airflow of the patients during sleep.
 Blood samples were also drawn using a 21-gauge needle syringe after a fasting period of 8 hours.
 The apnea was defined as a stop of airflow for 10 seconds or more during sleep.
 Hypopnea was defined as a reduction of airflow between 30% and 50% as well as a decrease in capillary oxygen saturation.

-Study Results
+Sleep Apnea and Testosterone- Study Results

-At the end of the study, researchers have reached the conclusion that patients with severe OSAS have higher RDW, a higher platelet count and MPV.
+At the end of the study, researchers have reached the conclusion that patients with severe OSAS have a higher RDW, a higher platelet count and MPV.
 In addition, the hematocrit and RDW are positively correlated with apnea-hypopnea index.
 This means that the complete blood count is very important for patients diagnosed with OSAS.

 One of the most important reasons which make this study unique and highly accurate is the simple fact that patients who suffered from serious health conditions such as coronary artery disease, diabetes mellitus, and hypertension didn’t take part in the study.
 It is a well-known fact that these illnesses can lead to a higher RDW level which could have compromised the results of the study.